sherry1123/xs/README.md

 Also for webpack project, dev server is certainly support.
 Based on this, we introduce module HRM in advanced for a better development experience: <br />
 [https://github.com/facebookincubator/create-react-app](https://github.com/facebookincubator/create-react-app) <br />

-2. State management tool is Redux which is inspired by Flux and powered by Dan Abramov.
+2. The current popular state management framework is Redux which is inspired by Flux and powered by Dan Abramov.
 As for React.js we use 'react-redux' instead: <br />
 [https://redux.js.org](https://redux.js.org) <br />
 [https://redux.js.org/basics/usage-with-react](https://redux.js.org/basics/usage-with-react) <br />